trilis/1ml/README.md

 Note [3]: There is currently no precedence rules for infix operators, they are all left-associative with the same precedence.

+### Layout sensitive token insertion

+To reduce noise, semicolons (`;`), commas (`,`), and `in` tokens are automatically inserted in certain contexts based on layout.

+The exact rules for token insertion should be _considered experimental_ at this point and they will likely be changed in incompatible ways (stricter in some ways; less strict in other ways) in the future.

 ### Notes on Specific Constructs